Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

             stride: [1]
             dilation: [1]
             dropout: *dropout
+            ...
-    # an all other configuration, data, optimizer, etc
+    # all other configuration, data, optimizer, etc
+    ...

 .. code-block:: python

+    @hydra.main(config_name="config")
+    def main(cfg):
         trainer = Trainer(**cfg.trainer)
         asr_model = EncDecCTCModel(cfg.model, trainer)
         trainer.fit(asr_model)

 .. note:: NeMo models and PyTorch Lightning Trainer can be fully configured from .yaml files using Hydra.

-Training NeMo models with PyTorch Lightning and Hydra is simple from the command line.
+Hydra makes it so that every aspect of the NeMo model, including the PyTorch Lightning Trainer can be modified from the command line.

 .. code-block:: bash